TheCrether/thecrether-web/posts/projects/cross-search.md

 # Cross Search

-This is my _temporarily_ failed attempt at making something like the Finder from MacOS or [Ulauncher][1], but actually cross platform.
+This is my _temporarily_ failed attempt at making something like Finder/Spotlight from MacOS or [Ulauncher][1], but actually cross platform.

 The screenshot you see above is one of the first designs that I had in mind for the launcher.